Five Reasons to Whiten Teeth

 To maintain a youthful look

 Nothing quite says ‘youthful’ like a bright white smile.
 As people age, their teeth do too.
-Ageing teeth go darker and slightly yellow in colour, leaving many older people feeling self-conscious about their smile.
+Ageing teeth go darker and slightly yellow in colour.
+This leaves many older people feeling self-conscious about their smile.
 Many older people are now opting for whitening treatments as this allows them to feel younger and more confident in themselves!

 Smoking, red wine, coffee and tea are the biggest culprits of causing stains on teeth.
 They all contain chemicals called Chromogens.
 Chromogens from certain foods and drinks attach themselves to the enamel of the tooth and can cause discolouration and harsh staining.
-Years of smoking and drinking dark liquids can have a lasting staining effect on teeth and this damage will eventually become irreparable without the help of a dentist.
+Years of smoking and drinking dark liquids can have a lasting staining effect on teeth.
+This damage will eventually become irreparable without the help of a dentist.

-Patients who invest in their smile are more likely to have better oral hygiene.
-If a patient is willing to spend money on a cosmetic procedure such as teeth whitening, they are more likely to maintain a routine of brushing twice daily, flossing and regularly visiting the dentist and hygienist in order to prolong the results.
-As a result, these patients are less likely to encounter dental problems such as gum disease due to their regimented care routine.
+People who invest in their smile are more likely to have better oral hygiene.
+If you are willing to spend money on a cosmetic procedure such as teeth whitening, you are more likely to maintain a routine of brushing twice daily, flossing and regularly visiting the dentist and hygienist in order to prolong the results.
+As a result, you are less likely to encounter dental problems such as gum disease due to your regimented care routine.